alterNERDtive/VoiceAttack-profiles/docs/StreamAttack.md

 ### Configuration Variables ###

-These are set in `SpanshAttack.startup` and can be overridden from your profile if you have included SpanshAttack.
+These are set in `StreamAttack.startup` and can be overridden from your profile if you have included StreamAttack.

 * `StreamAttack.outputDir` (string): the directory StreamAttack will save its information to.
 Default: `%appdata%\StreamAttack\`.